metaterminal/metaterminal.fyi/content/puzzles/_index.md

 + [Crossing Tunnels](https://docs.google.com/spreadsheets/d/1-G_87Exe61pBl7xg_ZFNLmS8ZyafRXeZVw628vHUU_Q/edit#gid=1258140856)

-### Private 17th Shard Puzzle Set (2021)
+### Shardhunt 0 (2021)

-Internally referred to as "Shardhunt", this was a set written by some core members of the puzzlehunt team 17th Shard and shared with a small number of teams in February 2021.
+Originally just called "Shardhunt", this was a set written by some core members of the puzzlehunt team 17th Shard and shared with a small number of teams in February 2021.

 These puzzles aren't great.
 Not in general, I mean - there are actually some quite good puzzles in the set! - but these specific ones I'm linking below are somewhat inelegant in places.
 It's probably not worth solving unless you're some sort of freak completionist.